MugdhaArvind/MugdhaArvind/README.md

 # Hi there 👋

 Hey there !
-I am Mugdha Arvind , a passionate web developer specializing in PHP, MySQL, HTML, CSS, and JavaScript.
-I enjoy learning and exploring upcoming technologies.
-I hold great interest in Augmented & Virtual Reality and enjoy working on Unity and Blender.
+I am Mugdha Arvind , a passionate engineer with interest in Data Science, SQL, XR etc. I enjoy learning and exploring upcoming technologies like Augmented & Virtual Reality using tools like Unity and Blender.

 ## 🔧 Skills
 <h3 align="left">Languages and Tools:</h3>